karencfisher/android-classifier/README.md

 Now integrated a model trained on the Oxford Pet data set (https://www.robots.ox.ac.uk/~vgg/data/pets/), to discern breeds of cats and dogs.
 A little more interesting perhaps.

+All it took was to point to the new tflite model and the corresponding text file containing the labels.
+There are 37 labels identifying varieties of cats and dogs.

 ![Screenshot](Screenshot.jpg) ![Screenshot](Screenshot2.jpg)